specialcircumstances/uk.co.iooop.logi/README.md

 - [ ] Temporary Heating Boost
 - [ ] Call For Heat

+## Latest News
+This beta enables the Away Mode, allows you to hide zones that have no thermostats (now default), and now you can enable or disable the MQTT logging.

 ## Instructions
 ### Installation
 So, until I've published to the app store (assuming they approve it) if you want to try this application, you will need to download it into a directory and then install it manually using the Athom CLI (from that directory).